The Lower Merion Soccer Club is the result of the merger of four small soccer

 boys, coach Adrian Cox) reached the quarterfinals of their state cups.

-At Regionals, the LMSC Vélez defeated Seacoast Costal (Maine State Champions) in the finals and advanced to Nationals.
+At Regionals, the LMSC Velez defeated Seacoast Costal (Maine State Champions) in the Regional championship

-The Vélez went undefeated in their five games at Regionals and became the first LMSC team ever to advance to Nationals,
+The Velez went undefeated in their five games at Regionals and became the first LMSC team ever to advance to Nationals,

 held in Little Rock, Arkansas.